 We consolidate all majority owned subsidiaries, investments in entities in which we have controlling influence and variable interest entities where we have been determined to be the primary beneficiary.
 Non-majority owned investments are accounted for using the equity method when we have the ability to significantly influence the operating decisions of the investee.
-When we do not have the ability to significantly influence the operating decisions of an investee, the cost method is used.
+When we do not have the ability to significantly influence the cost method is used.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 Certain prior period amounts have been reclassified to conform to the current period presentation.